The information in the book was up-to-date as of December 2017. This page has updates since then.

 The SEPTA regional rail system is 280 miles, not 323 miles as shown, which means the ridership per mile is 408 instead of 354.
 As shown, it is a high performer among commuter rail systems; on the chart on page 16 it ranks just above San Diego’s Sprinter.

-The Center City Connector between the First Hill and South Lake Union streetcar lines (p.138) was under construction in late 2017, but Mayor Jenny Durkan, elected in 2017, has now put it on hold.
+The Center City Connector between the First Hill and South Lake Union streetcar lines (p.138) was under construction in late 2017, but Mayor Jenny Durkan, elected in 2017, put it on hold.
+It now appears that the project will be built, but a gap in funding will need to be filled first.

 18: San Diego